sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### 4. Deploy a sample application written in golang to test autoscaling.

-Till now, we went through all the sophisticated stuffs which will help to expose our metrics to HPA.
+Till now, we went through all the sophisticated pieces of stuff which will help to expose our metrics to HPA.
 From now on, we will run some basic ops that we usually do in Kubernetes.

-To simulate the autoscaling, I have deployed a sample application written in golang which will act as kafka client ( producer and consumer ) for kafka topics.
+To simulate the autoscaling, I have deployed a sample application written in golang which will act as Kafka client ( producer and consumer ) for Kafka topics.

 > Code for reference : [k8s-hpa-custom-autoscaling-kafka-metrics/go-kafka](https://github.com/sunnykrGupta/k8s-hpa-custom-autoscaling-kafka-metrics/tree/master/go-kafka)